How God uses suffering in our lives

 3. Valuable training

 Have you ever noticed how top athletes train the hardest?
 God allows us to go through hardship in order to train us in perseverance, resolve and strength.
-This “hardship training” is especially helpful when it comes to spiritual warfare.
+This “hardship training” is especially helpful when it comes to resisting temptation and standing firm in our faith.
 Those who crumble at the slightest threat from our enemy will never see victory.
 Withstanding strong push-backs or attacks from Satan takes perseverance and resolve.

 James 1:2-4 ESV Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.